geekvert/EndGem/README.md

 # EndGem
 This project is named as 'End Gem' which is made by Rahul (Enrollment no. 19116052) for the submission to IMG IIT Roorkee for the recruitment purpose.
 The project is deployed using 000webhost.
-Please visit [http://geekvert.000webhostapp.com](http://geekvert.000webhostapp.com) to view.
+Please visit [http://geekvert.000webhostapp.com](http://geekvert.000webhostapp.com) to view and either use Username="rahul" Password="19116052" or signup yourself.

 ## SETUP
 Install xampp and Download the project repository to C:\xampp\htdocs